Silverware-Games/xanadu-issues/README.md

 The stately pleasure dome that Kubla Kahn did decree.
 Based on the public doman poem that was never finished.
 A fever dream about the perfect world, Utopia.

+Here is a video of the latest build on YouTube: https://www.youtube.com/watch?v=nWQKlAsC_AA

 Potential Names:
 * Xanadu Live
 * VAN Game: Trippin Through Xanadu